Hamagistral/BrandGenie/README.md

 #### Backend Stack

 For the backend, I opted for Python as a language and FastAPI as a framework.
-A python file that contains the functions that communicates with the OPENAI API and generates the branding, and another file for the FastAPI that imports the functions and give them routes to be used when we call the API.
-Firebase is used for the Authentication of users (in the future it will be used to add paid plans and paypal checkout).
-The FastAPI file is hosted on a AWS Lambda function which is linked to the AWS API Gateway.
+A python file that contains the functions that communicate with the OPENAI API and generates the branding, and another file for the FastAPI that imports the functions and gives them routes to be used when we call the API.
+Firebase is used to authenticate users (in the future it will be used to add paid plans and Paypal checkout).
+The FastAPI file is hosted on an AWS Lambda function linked to the AWS API Gateway.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi)